MKiyoaki/BSCS-Lecture-Notes/docs/year2/5ccs2seg/re.md

   - Concept

-    <u>Changing one element affects the others</u>, demonstrating the interdependence of constraints, with a delicate balance between them
+    - <u>Changing one element affects the others</u>, demonstrating the interdependence of constraints, with a delicate balance between them
+    - The three factors affects the final quality

 - Diamond Model